outbounder/twillrest/README.md

 ## Limits ##
 * currently test files should be placed in the same folder as the extension files
+* returned cookies are not kept, ie not send in further requests

 ## Usage examples ##
 ### basic functions ###